Ivo Pilar: Later years and death

-Pilar moved to Zagreb in 1920.
+Pillar moved to Zagreb in 1920.
 He was not actively engaged in politics any more.
 While working as a lawyer, he continued writing.
 In 1921, he was tried together with Milan Šufflay and other members of the Party of Rights in a fake political trial for high treason, for their alleged contacts with the Croatian Committee, a Croatian nationalist organization that was based in Hungary at the time.
-He was brought to court, and despite the lack of evidence of wrongdoing, Pilar was given a two-month prison sentence and a one year of probation.
+He was brought to court, and despite the lack of evidence of wrongdoing, Pillar was given a two-month prison sentence and a one year of probation.

-He published expert and scientific works about philosophy and history (e.g. about the Bogumils).
+He published expert and scientific works about philosophy and history (e.g. about the Bogomils).
 In 1933, he published the essay Serbia Again and Again in German, under the pseudonym of Florian Lichttrager, since he feared for his life.

-Soon after that essay was published, Pilar was found killed in his apartment.
-The press in Belgrade claimed it was a suicide, but the open window of his apartment and the fact that Pilar never owned a weapon make his death suspicious.
+Soon after that essay was published, Pillar was found killed in his apartment.
+The press in Belgrade claimed it was a suicide, but the open window of his apartment and the fact that Pillar never owned a weapon made his death suspicious.

-Even today, there are two theories about his death: the first, that Pilar was so depressed by the Yugoslav dictatorship that he killed himself; the second, that he was killed by Serbian secret agents like other Croatian patriots such as Milan Šufflay in 1931.
+Even today, there are two theories about his death: the first, that Pilar was so depressed by the Yugoslav dictatorship that he killed himself; the second, that he was killed by Serbian secret agents like other Croatian nationalist writers such as Milan Šufflay in 1931.

-Pilar is buried in Mirogoj Cemetery.
+Pillar is buried in Mirogoj Cemetery.

 The Institute for Social Sciences in Zagreb was named after him in 1997.